-1 Include public contributors, charity public involvement leads, researchers and INVOLVE staff.
+&lt;sup>1 Include public contributors, charity public involvement leads, researchers and INVOLVE staff.
 Please note - INVOLVE was the NIHR's national advisory group to support active public involvement in NHS, public health and social care research.
-INVOLVE was superseded by the NIHR Centre for Engagement and Dissemination in April 2020, and as such does not exist anymore.
+INVOLVE was superseded by NIHR in April 2020, and as such does not exist anymore.